rgambord/c99-doc/doc/sections/7/3/9/1/index.rst

 .. _9899_7.3.9.1p2:

+.. container:: snum

+   :ref:`2 <9899_7.3.9.1p2>`

-:ref:`2 <9899_7.3.9.1p2>` The carg functions compute the argument (also called phase angle) of z, with a branch cut along the negative real axis.
+The carg functions compute the argument (also called phase angle) of z, with a branch cut along the negative real axis.

 .. rubric:: Returns

 .. _9899_7.3.9.1p3:

+.. container:: snum

+   :ref:`3 <9899_7.3.9.1p3>`

-:ref:`3 <9899_7.3.9.1p3>` The carg functions return the value of the argument in the interval [-pi , +pi ].
+The carg functions return the value of the argument in the interval [-pi , +pi ].